PommesPeter/PommesPeter/README.md

 I'm a second-year Master student in UESTC (University of Electronic Science and Technology of China).
 Before that, I graduated from GUET (Guilin University of Electronic Technology) with a bachelor's degree in Software Engineering.

-I'm currently focusing on `Robotics` and `Machine Learning` research, and investigating how to fully leverage multimodal information for VLA model.
-Also, I'm also very interested in studies focused on the generalization of VLA large models.
+I'm currently focusing on `Robotics` and `Machine Learning` research, and investigating *How to incorporate richer context and memory* could make the VLA model becoming to a general GRP (Generalist Robot Policy).
+I am passionate about researching on the Generlist Robot Policy using `Vison-Language-Action` Architecture.

 Previously, during my undergraduate year, I worked on [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) repo to enhance the functionality of its deeplearning framework.
 I finished the `i0/i0e`, `signbit`, and `polar` operators, and received the PaddlePaddle Developer Expert (a.k.a [PPDE](https://www.paddlepaddle.org.cn/ppde)) from [Paddle](https://www.paddlepaddle.org.cn).
 Moreover, I often tinker with various Linux distributions (Arch Linux, Ubuntu, etc.), Software-based routers, and NAS, for creating a more comfortable and enjoyable life, driven by my love for System Engineering.